Bifurcations of mixed-mode oscillations in three-timescale systems: an extended prototypical example: The Koper model revisited

 From \secref{singgeom}, it is apparent that the effect of the parameter $ k $ on the dynamics is more substantial than that of $ \lambda $, since variation in $k$ simultaneously affects the timescale separation (through $ \varepsilon $) and the singular geometry (through $ f_2 $ and $ f_3 $), as well as the slow flow and the global return (through $ \mu $).
 Given $k<0$ fixed, on the other hand, variation in $ \lambda $ only affects the slow flow and the global return (through $ \mu $).
-It is therefore the parameter $ k $ that determines whether the folded singularities in the Koper model are remote or aligned/connected, and whether the model can exhibit single or double epochs of SAOs.
-For given $ k<0 $, the parameter $ \lambda $ can differentiate between steady-state and oscillatory dynamics, as well as between MMOs and relaxation in the case of remote singularities.
+It is therefore the parameter $ k $ that determines whether the folded singularities in the Koper model are remote, aligned, or connected, and whether the model can exhibit single or double epochs of SAOs.
+For given $ k<0 $, the parameter $ \lambda $ can differentiate between steady-state and oscillatory behaviour, as well as between mixed-mode dynamics and relaxation oscillation in the case of remote singularities.

 \begin{remark} Alternatively, the Koper model can be written in the symmetric form

 which is invariant under the transformation $\lp x,y,z,\lambda,k,t\rp \to \lp -x,-y,-z,-\lambda,k,t\rp$ \cite{desroches2012mixed}. \remlab{symmetry} \end{remark}